scrabbletank/farhome-rules/monstroustreasure.md

 ### Human Swords
 Oros and Death were given to the Humans who showed the greatest capacity to adapt.
 Tyr believed the balance of good and evil would keep humans grounded.
 Oros and Death are thought to be lost, having been hidden away.

-### Twili Swords
+### Tlani Swords
-Faust and Chaos were given to the twili, seen as the wisest of the races.
+Faust and Chaos were given to the tlani, seen as the wisest of the races.
 Tyr left it to them to find suitable races to wield these weapons.
 Faust was given to the Lizardfolk, both to prevent it from falling into the hands of other races and to protect the lizardfolk.
-Chaos was hidden away in a twili temple as its power was too dangerous for any one person to wield.
+Chaos was hidden away in a tlani temple as its power was too dangerous for any one person to wield.
 Chaos was taken by the human emperor after destroying the temple.

 ### Dormant States
 All the swords have a dormant state where they are +0 or +1 weapons and happens after a period of not being used.
 They can be awakened through various rituals to become +1 or +2 weapons, and can be activated to become +3 for a short time.